chaunceygardiner/weewx-airlink/README.md

 PM2.5 concentrations are corrected with the US EPA correction for PurpleAir sensors.
-This somewhat presumptious decision was prompted by the observation that the AirLink sensor tracks to remarkably well with a same positioned PurpleAir sensor.
-Take this observation (sample size == 1) with a grain of salt.
+This somewhat presumptious decision was prompted by the observation that the AirLink sensor tracks remarkably well to a like positioned PurpleAir sensor.
+Take this observation with a grain of salet (sample size == 1).

-The above fields are for reporting and graphs, the following additional fields are inserted into loop redcords (useful for real time updating):
+The `pm1_0`, `pm2_5`, `pm10_0`, 'pm2_5_aqi' and 'pm2_5_aqi_color' fields are
+available for reporting and graphs, the following additional fields are inserted into loop records (useful for real time updating):
 `pm1_0_1m`: PM1 1 minute average
 `pm2_5_1m`: PM2.5 1 minute average
 `pm10_0_1m`: PM10 1 minute average